4imothy/salty_cracker/README.md

 Password breaker using go.

 #### To Use
+**Getting the Program**
+[1].
+Clone the code and run *go build sc.go*, or (macos) download the sc.gz in releases, then use *gunzip* to decompress and *chmod +x* to mark it executable
 Run with *-h* to get more info about flags.
 **Create A Wordlist**
 [1].
-Clone the code and run *go build sc.go*
-[2].
-Compile lists of passwords and place them in a directory [3].
+Compile lists of passwords and place them in a directory [2].
 Run *./sc -w="path to directory"* this will create a *dictionary.csv* file with the plain texts and there hash values

 **To Get the Plaintext of A Hash**
 If a matching hash exists in the dictionary it will be found [1].
-Clone the code and run *go build sc.go*
+Create your own wordlist with the directions above or by copying the wordlists folder in the repo and running *./sc -w="path to directory"* this will create a *dictionary.csv*
 [2].
-Create your own wordlist with directions above or

-**Crack a Password**

-**To Get The WordLists:**
-- curl https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt > ten_million_password.txt
-- Go to this link: http://downloads.skullsecurity.org/passwords/rockyou.txt.bz2, and run bzip2 -d rockyou.txt.bz2, in the terminal
+Run *./sc* with *-h* to describe the hash value and *-d* to tell the executable which dictionary to check.